dzejkopjarosinski/dzejkopjarosinski/README.md

 ### Welcome Wanderer !!!

-My name is Jacob and I'm academically trained Computer Scientist. </br>
+My name is Jacob and I'm a Computer Scientist. </br>
 Working on Data Science during the day and going Full-Stack at night.

 - Personal Website: https://dzejkopjarosinski.github.io